mithunmodakdu/mithunmodakdu/README.md

 ### Study Online-A assignments based online study website
 Live Link: https://m11a11-online-group-study.web.app <br><br>
  It is an online study website where anyone can register and use its study process.
 He can create assignment, he can take assignment as examination, even he can be examiner of assignment.
-Any user can sign up and log in with email and password or google or GitHub <br><br>
+Any user can sign up and log in with email and password or google or GitHub. <br><br>
 Technology used in this project :  React.js, React-Router, Tailwind CSS, DaisyUI, React-Icons, Sweetalert, Firebase, Express.js, Jsonwebtoken, MongoDB

+### Auto Shop-A popular brands-based automobiles shop website
+Live Link: https://m10a10-brand-shop-client.web.app <br><br>
+It is website where anyone signed up and logged in with email and password or google or GitHub can purchase his desired brand automobiles.
+In this website new product can be added and existing product information can be updated <br><br>
+Technology used in this project :  React.js, React-Router, Tailwind CSS, DaisyUI, React-Icons, Sweetalert, Firebase, Express.js, MongoDB